glebodic/L-system/README.md

 "An L-system or Lindenmayer system is a parallel rewriting system and a type of formal grammar" [see Wikipedia](https://en.wikipedia.org/wiki/L-system").
 This code was initially inspired by the work of Daniel Shiffman in this domain.

-The js file containes grammar definition for 3 systems:
+The js file contains grammar definition for 3 systems:

 # Koch curve
 <img src="./screenshots/koch.png" width="600">